Why Choose Brooks?

 Speech language pathologists address patient goals of communicating how they feel, what they think, and interacting again with their loved ones.
-Our therapists are highly trained to help patients regain functional communication through specialized and individualized therapies to address aphasia, speech, and voice difficulties which frequently occur following a stroke.
+Our therapists are highly trained to help patients regain functional communication through specialized and individualized therapies that address aphasia, speech, and voice difficulties which frequently occur following a stroke.
 Aphasia is a medical term for impairment in understanding language or the ability to express language.
-The therapists engage the patient’s loved ones in supported communication® techniques to improve interpersonal communication as quickly as possible to empower patients and their loved ones with the tools for communication success at home and throughout the Brooks continuum of care.
+The therapists engage the patient’s loved ones in supported communication® techniques to improve interpersonal communication as quickly as possible, and empower patients and their loved ones with the tools for communication success at home and throughout the Brooks continuum of care.

 When appropriate, we collaborate and make referrals to our Brooks Aphasia Center, where patients can continue their journey in aphasia rehabilitation.
 High tech alternative and augmentative communication systems with eye gaze capability can assist loved ones in communicating messages when speech is non-functional.
 Our technology can also facilitate access to emails, social media, and the Internet to help patients feel connected again.
-Our iPad and desktop computer assisted therapies can be accessed beyond our individual sessions in our Hybrid-Plus Communication and Cognition lab.
+Our iPad and desktop computer-assisted therapies can be accessed beyond our individual sessions in our Hybrid-Plus Communication and Cognition lab.

 Cognition (Thinking Skills)

-Speech language pathologists can help bridge that important gap in regaining functional independence; cognition.
+Speech language pathologists can help bridge that important gap in regaining functional independence — cognition.
 Research indicates that patients improve their overall independence when cognition is addressed in their rehabilitation.
 Strokes commonly impact attention, memory, decision making, and safety awareness.
 When any of these areas are affected by stroke, integrating back into home and community life can present daily challenges.

-Social workers and Case Managers
+Social Workers and Case Managers

-At Brooks Rehabilitation Hospital we have Case Managers with educational backgrounds in Social Work, Nursing and Rehab Counseling to assist our patients and caregivers to transition to the next level of care.
-The Case Manager role in the Inpatient Setting consists of meeting with patients and their caregivers to assess needs to create a safe discharge plan.
-The Case Manager is a significant part of the interdisciplinary team and works very closely with the Physician to help determine which level of care is best for the next phase of stroke recovery.
+At Brooks Rehabilitation Hospital we have case managers with educational backgrounds in Social Work, Nursing and Rehab Counseling to assist our patients and caregivers to transition to the next level of care.
+The case manager role in the inpatient setting consists of meeting with patients and their caregivers to assess needs to create a safe discharge plan.
+The case manager is a significant part of the interdisciplinary team and works very closely with the physician to help determine which level of care is best for the next phase of stroke recovery.

 Psychological services are available to help patients and family cope and adjust to illness or injury.
 As an integrated team member, the psychologist provides intervention to support the overall goal of increasing function and quality of life for persons following an injury or illness.